 You do not need to spend much money in maintaining chrysanthemums.
 Things only needed by gardeners or those who are falling in love with mums are a balanced fertilizer or mulching consisting of compost.
 Make sure you have these so these cultivars can grow well.
 When the fall comes, be ready to see a range of colors adoring your house.
 And with this information of types and popular colors of chrysanthemums, people can know how to choose and grow them.

-- variety of guldaudi
+- types of guldaudi